curvednebula/go-rust-perf-tests/README.md

 ## Start 10 new tasks each millisec

-This test simulates steady flow of requets until all 100'000 tasks started, which takes about 10 seconds in the beginning of the test.
-Then we wait all of them to finish.
+This test simulates steady flow of requests until 100'000 tasks started.
+Then waits all to finish.

 **Go (goroutines):**
  - Pure goroutines: finished in **46.82s**, task avg 0.1611s, min 0.0000s, max 3.0188s, **RAM: up to 400Mb**